eric-do/eric-do.github.io/_posts/2019-04-15-W1-assessment.md

 title: "I bombed today's self assessment"
 comments: true
 ---
-I told myself coming in that whatever the requirements were, I need to be very cautious about misinterpreting them.
+I told myself coming in that whatever the requirements were, I needed to be very cautious about misinterpreting them.
 Recall from my [previous post](https://eric-do.github.io/Closures/) I had made an incorrect assumption about a problem statement.
 This time I somehow ***overthought*** it, thinking the request might intentionally be for something unintuitive, and misinterpreted again.

 The question was basically, given a tree node and a callback function, create a new tree where all values have been modified by the callback. *A new tree must be returned and the old tree must remain unchanged*.